uzeful/Infrared-and-Visual-Image-Fusion-via-Infrared-Feature-Extraction-and-Visual-Information-Preservation/README.txt

 *************************************************************************************************************************************************************************
 This package contains the source code and dataset used in the following paper:

-"Yu Zhang, Lijia Zhang, Li Zhang and Xiangzhi Bai.
+"Yu Zhang, Lijia Zhang, Xiangzhi Bai and Li Zhang.
 Infrared and Visual Image Fusion through Infrared Feature Extraction and Visual Information Preservation, Infrared Physics & Technology (2017)"

 Usage of this code is only free for research purposes.
 Please refer to the above publication if you use this code.